Unfinished Project Bad for You

 Once the writer learns these skills, she must then put them into practice over and over again.
 As with any habit, it takes time to develop.
 Once a writer has gone through the process several times, she can be said to have developed that habit, and after that, the sky is the limit.

-Learning to Finish Your Projects Opens Doors in Your Career
+Overcoming Your Unfinished Writing Project Opens Doors in Your Career

 For years, I didn’t know how to finish my books.
 I started novel after novel, and when I got about halfway through, I would get stuck.
 Believing my idea was no good, I would abandon that novel and start over with a new one.